banisterious/obsidian-sonigraph/docs/planning/active/local-soundscape-plan.md

 User right-clicks a note and selects "Open in Local Soundscape."
 A pane opens showing all connections at depth 2.
 User adjusts depth, filters, and plays sonification to experience the note's sonic neighborhood and understand its role in their vault.

 ### 2. Comparison
-User opens Local Soundscape for two different notes (in split panes).
-By listening to both soundscapes, they can compare how different notes are positioned in the knowledge graph - one might be a dense hub, the other a quiet leaf.
+User opens Local Soundscape for one note, listens to its soundscape, then opens Local Soundscape for a different note (which updates the view).
+By listening to both soundscapes sequentially, they can compare how different notes are positioned in the knowledge graph - one might be a dense hub, the other a quiet leaf.

 ### 3. Structure Exploration
 User is trying to understand a complex topic area.
 They open Local Soundscape for the main topic note, increase depth to 3, and enable groups.
 The immersive audio-visual environment reveals clusters and sub-topics.